coinForRich/coin-for-rich/README.md

 Postgresql/Timescaledb API is available at `localhost`, port `5432` with the password specified in the `docker-compose.yml` file
 ### Web APIs
 The app’s web API is built on FastAPI

 **REST**
-REST API is available at `localhost`, port `8000` Documents for REST API is available at `localhost:8000/api/openapi.json` **Websocket**
+- REST API is available at `localhost`, port `8000`
+- Documents for REST API is available at `localhost:8000/api/openapi.json`

+**Websocket**
-Subscribe to real-time OHLCV: `ws://localhost:8000/api/ohlcvs`
+- Subscribe to real-time OHLCV: `ws://localhost:8000/api/ohlcvs`
+### Celery Flower
+Celery Flower (to monitor Celery tasks) is available at `localhost`, port `5566`
 ## Configurations <a name="hacking_configs"></a>
 - Configurations for variables used in all components: `./common/config/constants.py`
 - Configurations for fetchers: `./fetchers/config/constants.py`